Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Well-posedness of the coupled variational problem

 \subsection{Main result}

-The main result of this work, stated in Theorem \ref{thm: main theorem}, states that the operator $\mathbb{G}_{\kappa}$ associated with the coupled system \eqref{Calderon coupled problem} is well-posed when $\kappa^2$ lies outside the discrete set of forbidden frequencies described in \cite{claeys2017first}.
-It relies on two main propositions, whose proofs are postponed until the end of section \ref{sec: compactness and coercivity}.
+The main result of this work, stated in Theorem \ref{thm: main theorem}, asserts that the operator $\mathbb{G}_{\kappa}$ associated with the coupled system \eqref{Calderon coupled problem} is well-posed when $\kappa^2$ lies outside the discrete set of forbidden frequencies described in \cite{claeys2017first}.
+It relies on two propositions, whose proofs are postponed until the end of section \ref{sec: compactness and coercivity}.